-A smooth plectrum has no texture and slides through your fingers easily, especially if you begin to sweat.
+A smooth plectrum has no texture and slides through your fingers easily.
+Especially if you begin to sweat.
 A majority of the picks made are smooth or polished and are normally easy to hold.
-But if you are having issues with your grip and continue to drop them, you may want to change the plectrum texture you are using.
+Are you having issues with your grip and continuing to drop them?
+Then you may want to change the plectrum texture you are using.

 Sanded Texture Picks

 A guitar pick with a sanded or powdery texture is generally easier to hold.
 This is because it has something for your fingers to grip.
 The difference between this and the smooth pick is easy to notice.

 It will help you keep a grip on your plectrum, especially if sweaty, slippery hands are an issue for you.
 Tortex picks offer this extra support, which is why they are a more popular plectrum.

 Raised Ridges Picks